The Changing Lives Center for Women & Children

 Charity ended up kicking her heroin habit and regaining custody of Savannah.

 Her story is typical of many women — and their children — on the streets who experience despair, loneliness, and hopelessness.
-Nearly 40 percent of Maricopa County’s homeless people are women and children in families.
+37 percent of Maricopa County’s homeless are families, primarily women and children.

 Whether escaping a domestic violence situation, battling addiction, or suffering other trauma, homeless women and children are vulnerable to even more dangers.
 They need a safe place to start over, where they can begin to turn their lives around.